chaintrails/celestia-validator-playbooks/README.md

 -   `group_vars/sentry.yml` for sentry node configurations.
 -   `group_vars/validator.yml` for validator node configurations.

-These YAML files allow you to specify the necessary parameters and settings tailored to your infrastructure and security requirements.
+These YAML files allow you to specify the necessary parameters.

 ## Deployment Commands